alefjonathan29/PCA/README.md

 ### Conclusão

-A melhor forma de gerar a PCA é usando dados padronizados, dessa forma evitamos que a diferença entre as variáveis cause ruídos ao realizarmos a análise.
+A melhor forma de gerar a PCA é usando dados padronizados, dessa forma evitamos que a diferença entre as variáveis cause ruído na análise.